vrvg/vange-jewelry-site/content/_index.md

 draft: false
 ---

+# vJewelry

+a multifaceted approach to jewelry.

-# Jewelry & Metal Arts
+# Jewelry

 Welcome to the online portfolio of **Vangelis R. Velázquez González**, a showcase for my unique handcrafted jewelry and metal arts.
 I invite you to explore the intersections of form and material, where traditional metalsmithing meets contemporary design philosophy.

+# Metal Arts

+# Metalsmithing

+# Gemology

+# Jewelry Design